 However, James Allen doesn’t just have a random list of diamonds that it doesn’t know anything about – it ensures that it have inspected each and every one of the diamonds that appears on their site.
 Each diamond is assessed by a gemologist and a detailed picture and video is taken of each stone.

-Of the 40,000 diamonds that are available, around half are ‘round brilliant’ stones, while the rest are fancy shapes.
-For more popular fancy shapes like the Princess cut or cushion there are around 4,000 stones to choose from, while for the more niche shapes like the Asscher there may only be around 500.
+Of the 400,000 diamonds that are available, around half are ‘round brilliant’ stones, while the rest are fancy shapes.

 Although James Allen may have fewer diamonds on its website than some of its competitors (Blue Nile usually has around 200,000 available to buy at any one time), James Allen’s photography and videos mean that is actually the best place to buy shapes other than round.